dmazin/git-lazy-commit/README.md

 This tool is great at describing what you did, but not why you did it.
 I'd advise you to use it as a starting point, but then add the _why_.
 Use AI to augment yourself, not replace yourself.

+For more backstory and discussion, please see [my blog post about this](https://www.cyberdemon.org/2023/03/27/git-lazy-commit.html).

 ## Installation

 You can install the ChatGPT Commit Assistant using pip: `pip install git-lazy-commit`